 In 2010, The Computer Cellar opened in the basement of the historic Couch Building on 9th Street.
 Word of mouth quickly spread – there was finally a repair shop right in the heart of Durham, close to Duke, and there could be found honest, straightforward people with sympathy for you and your wallet.
 The Computer Cellar won IndyWeek’s best-of awards year after year, and climbed to the top of the online review rankings for local computer repairs, with customers raving about the experience.

-More recently, in 2016, The Computer Cellar moved into a new space – the basement of the unimpeachable Regulator Bookshop at 720 9th Street.
-The technical staff put down the screwdrivers and grabbed sledgehammers, demolishing the remnants of old tenants and having a team renovate the space into a beautiful, comfortable work environment that’s designed to streamline our workflow and securely hold your computer while it’s in our care.
+More recently, in 2016, The Computer Cellar moved into a new space – the basement of the wonderful Regulator Bookshop at 720 9th Street.
+The technical staff briefly put down their screwdrivers and grabbed sledgehammers, demolishing some left-behinds of old tenants and having a crew renovate the space into a beautiful, comfortable work environment that’s designed to streamline our workflow and securely store your device while it’s in our care.

 The Computer Cellar makes a point of pride out of their team of motivated, savvy individuals who combine personal, friendly service with a sense of humor, technical skills, and respect for you, your computer, and your data.
 We take the time to explain what’s ailing your computer with patience and in terms you can understand.

 Born and raised in Durham, Gabriel is our general operations manager.
 He brings us years of computer building, repair, and general service experience as well as customer service expertise.
 He keeps our office organized, technicians on-target, and everything running smoothly, while simultaneously handling high-level repair and maintaining our website.
 When not in the office, Gabriel can usually be found doing street photography or watching speedruns of old video games.